UBC-MDS/DSCI-532_2024_14_mds_saves_america/README.md

 By equipping voters with this tool, we aim to bridge the gap between information and understanding, empowering each American citizen to make a choice that truly reflects their hopes and ideals for the nation's future.

+## Interactive Features of Our Dashboard
+Our dashboard has been meticulously crafted to provide an engaging experience with several interactive elements that allow for personalized exploration.
+Here's what you can expect:

+### Demographic Filters
+Tailor your view by adjusting the demographic filters.
+You have control over:

+- **Age Range:** A flexible slider to narrow down the data by specific age groups.
+- **Racial Group:** A dropdown menu to select and view data for particular racial demographics.
+- **Education Level:** Choose from various educational backgrounds to see how education influences political opinions.
+- **Political Ideology:** A dropdown that sorts data by political leanings, from conservative to liberal and everything in between.

+### Data Visualizations

+- **Bar Charts:** Get a granular look at political affiliations across different demographics with our stacked bar charts.
+These visualizations dynamically adjust to your filter settings, giving you a detailed breakdown of the political landscape.
+- **Donut Chart:** Discover the likelihood of Donald Trump's re-election at a glance.
+- **Tabulated Data:** View a comparative table that correlates Americans' approval of Donald Trump with their opinions on election fairness.
+This section provides a straightforward, numerical approach to understanding public perception.

+### Explore Our Dashboard in Action
+Get a glimpse of the dashboard's capabilities and user experience with our demo GIF.
+See firsthand how you can interact with the various elements and filters to obtain the insights you need.

+------add link here------

+For a full exploration and to discover all the features our dashboard has to offer, visit our deployed dashboard through the link provided below.
+Dive into the data, play with the filters, and see the visualizations respond in real-time.

+**The Future of Democracy and American Elections Dashboard(url)**

 ## Dashboard Design (Draft):
 <img src="img/Dashboard.jpg" width="700">